 “…..sat on the right hand of God”

 In this same passage, Ahmed Deedat accuses Christians of thinking of God as an “old Father Christmas”.
 Such a statement reveals that for all his self-professed knowledge of Christians and their Bible, he knows nothing at all about them.
 He is ignorant of what we believe and how we understand God.
 No Christian regards God as an old Father Christmas.
 But Mr Deedat doesn’t seem to mind misrepresenting Christians so that he can discredit them and make himself look good.
 This tactic isn’t new, and all enemies of the Gospel resort to it in various ways.
 Their strategy only shows the weakness of their own position, because if they had truth on their side, they would use that instead; and then they would have a legitimate argument to use against us.
 And this is a great tragedy because, by trying to disprove the truth of Christianity, they shut themselves out of heaven and salvation, and ensure an eternity of torment for themselves.
-Jesus said to the Pharisees, “I told you that you would die in your sins, for you will die in your sins unless you believe that I am he” (Jn 8:24).
+Jesus said to the Pharisees, “I said therefore unto you, that ye shall die in your sins: for if ye believe not that I am he, you shall die in your sins” (Jn 8:24).

 However, to his credit, Ahmed Deedat has read Western writers and frequently quotes from the Bible; consequently, he has had success in bewildering many of his opponents.
 This, of course, doesn’t mean he is right; it just means he is able to present a plausible view (though a distorted one) of what the Bible says, sufficient to bewilder those who aren’t familiar with it.
 And ignorant but well-meaning Christians who don’t know the Bible well because they can’t get hold of one; or who are illiterate and therefore couldn’t read it if they did have one; or even Muslims who are ignorant of what Christianity is and teaches but would like to know; are all at the mercy of Ahmed Deedat and others like him who speak loudly and confidently about that of which, in reality, they know little or nothing.